Welcome to Planned Bayfield!

 Safety is an issue

-by Shelagh, over 3 years ago
+by Shelagh, about 5 years ago

 As a person who has lived on the east side of Highway 21 for 21 wonderful years, I have found it increasingly difficult to cross that road, especially when walking or cycling.
 There is no pedestrian crosswalk.
 Cars going south, use a right turn lane for passing around a car turning left.
 And now, with the addition of Tim Hortons, there is no provision for a right turn into that establishment.
 Twice in a week I have witnessed vehicles wanting to turn into Tim Hortons, get into the turning lane meant for Foodland and then suddenly having to veer out...
 Continue reading